davidsprieto/js-map-fitness/README.md

-# Map Fitness - Track Your Workouts by Location on a Map!
+<h1 align=center>Map Fitness - Track Your Workouts by Location on a Map</h1>

-Single-page web application developed using:
+Web application developed using:

 - HTML
 - CSS